Food lovers will find a lot more than 5 mouth-watering dishes in Lanzarote’s traditional gastronomy. Of course.

 I guess you need to be a bit of an adventurous foodie to go for that one.
 Who’s up for the challenge ?

 We like to eat goat at: Esencia in Nazaret.
 David Pérez is a talented Chef from the Basque Country who makes a creative cuisine with Lanzarote’s local products.
-We love his goat dumplings, a nice way to try goat meat for the first time.
-We also love Chef Dailos Perdomo goat tacos at Hespérides Restaurant in Teguise which got him the first prize at a Canarian tapas contest in 2016.
+We love his goat dumplings, a nice way to try goat meat for the first time (Edit 2019 – Esencia is now at La Tegala in Macher).
+We also love Chef Dailos Perdomo goat tacos at Hespérides Restaurant in Teguise which got him the first prize at a Canarian tapas contest in 2016 (Edit 2019 – Hespérides changed owners.
+We haven’t tried the new one yet).
 I’m sure both these dishes will make you fall for goat meat!
 And if you want to try it the traditional way, head to our neighbouring restaurant Casa Gregorio in Uga.

 Local fish a la plancha